dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ## Next Steps

 In the next article, we will be covering installing Bootstrap, a framework, to make the blog nicer visually.
-We will be allowing people to:
+We will also enhance our blog engine to allow visitors to:

-* See a list of blog posts
+* see a list of blog posts;
-* Read a specific blog post
+* read a specific blog post;
-* Find out more about the author
+* and find out more about the author.

 Authenticated authors will be able to:

-* Create a new blog post
+* create a new blog post;
-* See all of their own blog posts
+* see all of their own blog posts;
-* Delete their own blog posts from the system.
+* delete their own blog posts from the system.